bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 == Integration with Universal Behavioral Fulfillments <chap:adaptation_anchors:ubf>

 As discussed in @chap:ubo, real robotic systems often have additional universal requirements beyond task performance.
-Using the compositional nature of FPL, we can seamlessly integrate a criteria for smoothness:
+Using the compositional nature of #abbrv.FPL, we can seamlessly integrate a criteria for smoothness:

 $ phi_("complete") = (f"Q"_("sim") and^0 f"Q"_("real")) and^0 f_("smoothness") $